Dimitrie Bolintineanu: Literary work

 Dimitrie Bolintineanu has written extensively both prose and lyrics.
 His poetic work includes the cycles of the Historical Legends, the Bosphorus Flowers, the Fairy Tales, the Macedonians and the Reverions.

-Dimitrie Bolintineanu wrote Manoil (published in 1855), which is considered to be the first Romanian novel (if one excludes from the definition of novel the allegorical literary work Istoria ieroglifică by Dimitrie Cantemir, which was written between 1703 – 1705).
+Dimitrie Bolintineanu wrote Manoil (published in 1855), which is considered to be the first Romanian novel (if one excludes from the definition of novel the allegorical literary work Istoria ieroglifică by Dimitrie Cantemir, which was written between 1703 and 1705).
 Bolintineanu also published the novel Elena (1862).
 While these two novels are largely forgotten today, they are considered relevant from the point of view of describing Romanian society in the mid-19th century.
 Nicolae Filimon is considered the father of the Romanian novel, having written the influential novel Ciocoii vechi și noi (1863).